nkyllonen/8980-scripted-game/README.md

 2. What is the win condition?

-    The win condition is met when all the tiles have been matched, and therefore have disappeared from the screen.
+    The win condition is met when all the tiles have been matched, and therefore when all tiles have disappeared from the screen.

 3. How faithful is your implementation to physical/commercial versions of the game?